-OTA 2243 OCCUPATIONAL THERAPY PRACTICE AND ADAPTATIONS Prerequisite: Acceptance to the Occupational Therapy Assistant Program
+OTA 2243 OCCUPATIONAL THERAPY PRACTICE AND ADAPTATIONS

-The theory and practice of occupational adaptations for specific populations and appropriate occupational therapy compensatory and adaptive treatment techniques for patients with physical and cognitive disabilities, and the elderly will be stressed.
-A review of related clinical conditions and need for adaptations for improving or maintaining occupational performance will be included.
-Adaptations in emerging areas of practice such as hand therapy, work programs, driving, lymphedema, and low vision will be explored.
+Prerequisite: Acceptance to the Occupational Therapy Assistant Program This course provides the theory and practice of occupational adaptions for specific populations and appropriate occupational therapy compensatory and adaptive treatment techniques for patients with physical and cognitive disabilities with focus on the elderly.
+A review of related clinical conditions and need for adaptions for improving or maintaining occupational performance will be included.
+Adaptations in emerging areas of practice will be explored.

 Two lecture hours and three laboratory hours a week.
+Credit: Three semester hours.